RyterINC/thedevopsreport/content/blog/Docker-Getting-Started.md

  By the end of this tutorial, you will be able to do the following:

 - Pull images from a repo and run containers
-- Package an app into a container using a Dockerfile and publish to a registry
+- Package an app into a container using a Dockerfile
-- Use docker-compose to spin up multiple containers at once
+- Publish a container to a registry

 These three things were the building blocks that got me started on my path with Docker.
 There are a lot of Docker tutorials out there so I'm going to skip a lot of the fluff and give you the info which I think is most relevant to get you started using Docker as quick as possible.
-Everything we do will also be in my public github located here

 # Our Environment
 For this lab I will be using the **Centos7** OS installed on **Virtualbox**.
 Everything we will be doing will be OS agnostic for maybe the exception of some commands that are translated differently if you are not using Centos as your OS.
 I will also be using a user with sudo privileges and not the root account.
 I think it is important to realize what commands and actions you can execute without sudo and vice versa in regards to docker.

+**All files for this lab can be found in my public git repo:** https://github.com/RyterINC/docker-getting-started

 Let's make sure we have Docker installed first...

-**All files for this lab can be found in my public git repo:** https://github.com/RyterINC/docker-getting-started

 Docker already has documentation on the process which can be found [here](https://docs.docker.com/install/linux/docker-ce/centos/), but I have included in the root of our repo a script called `install-docker.sh` that will install Docker and docker-compose for you.
 I encourage you to go through these commands and understand what is happening under the hood.